getbread/breadfinancial-brand-partners-android/README.md

 ### 4. Register the Placement

 Call the registerPlacements method with the configured merchantConfiguration and placementsConfiguration.
-The splitTextAndAction flag determines how the text content is processed.

 - `merchantConfiguration`: Provide user account details in this configuration.
 - `placementsConfiguration`: Specify the pre-defined placement details required for building the UI.